How to remove old caulk? It's not hard to do, but if you rush it, you'll regret it. Plus, a little patience pays off by making the job much easier.

 How to Remove Caulk: Step-by-Step Guide

-Let's review essential tips and step-by-step guidance on efficiently removing old caulk, empowering homeowners to refresh their living spaces with precision and ease.
+Let's review essential tips and step-by-step guidance on efficiently removing old caulk for homeowners who feel empowered to refresh their living spaces with precision.

 Step #1 Apply Caulk Remover